What Does Dehydration Feel Like?

 Feeling dehydrated can often feel like you have a spinning sensation in your head, as if you or your surroundings are moving.
 You may also feel unsteady on your feet or struggle to focus properly.

-The reason you experience these symptoms of dehydration is because a lack of fluids in the body leads to a decrease in blood volume.
-And when blood levels drop, blood flow to the brain reduces too, which means your brain doesn’t receive enough oxygen.
+Lack of fluids in the body leads to a decrease in blood volume, causing you to feel dizzy or lightheaded.
+When blood levels drop, blood flow to the brain reduces too, which means your brain doesn’t receive enough oxygen.
 This leads to that discomforting dizziness.

 2. Headaches and migraines